chandrasekhar36/FER-for-E-Environment/README.md

 Step 1:
 Run Load_split_dataset module to load the data from directories and shuffle them and split them into 80% and 20% for trainig and testing purpose.Then, performe contrast limited histogram equilization for evry image and store the same in pickle file.

-step 2: Run the Train_dataset module to train the model.Its a hybrid approach where the features are extracted from images using CNN followed by classification by SVM classifier.
+step 2: Run the Train_dataset module to train the model.Its a hybrid approach where the features are extracted from images using (CNN + Handcarfted Model) followed by classification by SVM classifier.
 The trained model is available in res.

 step 3: Run the FER module to use the trained model.

+The features are extracted from an handcrafted model apart from the CNN.
+Next, The both features are combined and then classify them with SVM